 - Jalapeño, fresh cilantro, and a dash of hot sauce round out the flavors.

-Step 1: Melt the butter, chop jalapeños and cilantro, cut the corn off the cob
+Step 1: Melt the butter, chop jalapeños and cilantro

 Melt 3 tablespoon of butter in a small saucepan.
 Set aside to cool.
 Line a baking sheet with parchment paper.